francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The register collaborator stays in a "not activate" state in order to distinguish from "activate" collaborators.
+* The register collaborator stays in a "not activate" state in order to distinguish from "activate" collaborators.(admission date)